SarahZimmermann-Schmutzler/v-server-setup/README.md

 We have to deactivate the PasswordAuthentication option in the sshd config file.

 #### Procedure
-open the config file with an editor
+1. Open the config file with an editor.
-    `sudo nano /etc/ssh/sshd_config`
+> `sudo nano /etc/ssh/sshd_config`

-activate the option `PasswordAuthentication` and change from `yes` to `no`
+2. Activate the option `PasswordAuthentication` and change from `yes` to `no`.

-restart the ssh service
+3. Restart the ssh service.
-    `sudo systemctl restart ssh.service`
+> `sudo systemctl restart ssh.service`

-how to proof that it worked? we know that the login without password is activated and the SSH-Key connection is working.
+4. How to proof that it worked out?
+We know that the login without password is activated and the SSH-Key connection is working.
 But we don't know if it is impossible to login with one.
 We can test ist with:
-    `ssh -o PubkeyAuthentication=no user_vm@ip-address_vm`
+> `ssh -o PubkeyAuthentication=no user_vm@ip-address_vm`
-if you get the information `user_vm@ip-address_vm: Permission denied (pubkey)` then it worked out
+If you get the information `user_vm@ip-address_vm: Permission denied (pubkey)` then it worked out.
-    i: The command explicitly disables public key authentication and attempts to use password authentication instead.
-       However, if the server is configured to only accept public keys, authentication will fail.
+> `i: The command explicitly disables public key authentication and attempts to use password authentication instead.
+However, if the server is configured to only accept public keys, authentication will fail.`

 ## The Webserver - Nginx
 Yesssss, I have a VM!
 Let's type the IP-address in the address bar of the browser and have a look what happens.
 Nothing?